 The Jane Eyre character descriptions start with Jane Eyre herself, the main protagonist and narrator of the story.
 The novel follows her life from a young orphan to a happily married woman and chronicles her adventures and life experiences.

-Release weight from your shoulders and order essays help.
+Release weight from your shoulders and order essay.

 Jane is orphaned at a young age and is taken in by her aunt Mrs. Reed.
 Jane is treated horribly by her aunt and her cousins at Gateshead Hall.
 Jane has a very difficult childhood, bullied by everyone in the household.
 After a fight with her cousin James, Mrs. Reed locks Jane in the red room where Jane falls very sick.
 While taking care of her, the apothecary Mr. Lloyd suggests sending young Jane away to a boarding school.

 Jane is excited at the prospect of leaving her miserable childhood home and looks forward to the change.
 Before she leaves though Mrs. Reed tells the headmaster, Mr. Brocklehurst, that Jane is a deceitful liar and that he should warn all the teachers and students.
-You can come to Studyfy with your "can i pay someone to do my assignment" request, and experts in educational writing will help you with your Jane Eyre homework.
+You can come to Studyfy with your "can i pay custom essay writers" request, and experts in educational writing will help you with your Jane Eyre homework.

 Jane moves to Lowood Boarding School, a place for orphans, and is disappointed to see that her life isn’t going to improve significantly.
 The school is strict and highly religious.
 Mr. Brocklehurst makes the girls wear raggedy clothing and barely gives them enough to eat.
 He makes Jane stand up on a chair and publicly announces that she is a liar to the entire school, distressing Jane and making her worry that she won’t be able to make friends.
 Most of the school doesn’t like Mr. Brocklehurst though and Jane eventually becomes very good friends with Helen Burns.

 Helen teaches Jane about religion, morality, and kindness.
 Helen’s death is another traumatic experience for Jane, but her difficult life has taught her how to deal with pain.
 After the accusation that Jane is a liar is cleared up, she throws herself into her studies and over the next few years becomes an intelligent young woman.
 Struggling with your Jane Eyre assignment?
-Get professional help with your homework on custom admission essay writing service.
+Get professional help with you "write my paper" problem.

 Jane’s struggles make her an insightful, interesting woman with strong empathy, understanding, and a strong will to be self-reliant.
 After teaching at Lowood for two years, she decides to look for a position somewhere else.
 She ends up as a governess for a young 10-year old at Thornfield Manor.